CalculusSlayer/Shell-Terminal/REPORT.md

 perform piping concurrently versus if we had read the input string

 from beginning to end.

-As a final example for a third type of string, given a string with
+As a final example for a third type of

-either redirection operators ‘>’ or ‘>>’:
+string, given a string with redirection operators ‘>’ or ‘>>’:

 ##### Ex 3: [echo Hello World > output.txt]

-, the program considers everything to the left and right of the
++ the program considers everything to the left and right of the

 redirection operator to be one process.
 The "Process" object